Healthy fish make happy fishkeepers, and what better time to take stock of your fishes' wellbeing and health than the start of a New Year?

 Here are our top 10 suggestions for New Year's Resolutions for Fishkeepers that you can be sure your fish will thank you for.

 1. Make it a key part of your weekly routine to test your water quality on the same day each week - religiously.
 Keep a diary and note down your weekly readings for extra discipline.
 We have a great range of water test kits to make this simple and efficient, so you can be sure that you are providing the very best environment for your fish to live in.
-From the Tetra Water Test Set (which measures general hardness, carbonate hardness, pH-value (freshwater) and nitrite content) to NT Labs Water Mini Test Kit (suitable for freshwater aquariums) which comes with 120 tests and measure pH, nitrite (NO2) and ammonia (NH3), or the API Saltwater Master Test Kit (designed specifically for the marine aquarium), you can be sure to find a test that suits your set-up.
+From the Tetra Water Test Set (which measures general hardness, carbonate hardness, pH-value (freshwater) and nitrite content) to AquaCare Mini Aquarium Health Kit (suitable for freshwater aquariums) which comes with 40 tests that should be carried out weekly or any time you are concerned about the health of your fish, or the API Saltwater Master Test Kit (designed specifically for the marine aquarium), you can be sure to find a test that suits your set-up.

 And to help maintain your aquarium parameters and keep things clean and healthy - make sure you vacuum your gravel regularly to remove waste deposits accumulating from fish waste, plant fragment, and uneaten food that is decaying as this will cause biological problems.
 The Fluval FX Gravel Cleaner Kit effectively traps dirt and debris and can be used in freshwater and saltwater aquariums alike.

 Where you are struggling with excess ammonia you might consider investing in an Ocean Free Hydra Internal filter which will improve your ammonia levels overnight using leading-edge electrolysis technology to purify your water and keep your water clear and odour free.